Balasubramaniant/BCH-Error-Correcting-Schemes/README.md

 # BCH-Error-Correcting-Schemes
-An tutorial to the popular BCH Error Correcting Codes using MATLAB
+An tutorial to the popular BCH Error Correcting Codes using MATLAB.
+The Word Document gives an introduction and details the process of Error Correction by BCH.
+It also has some examples to showcase the algorithm.
+The Folder contains the MATLAB Code.
+Open 'Main.m' and run the file.
+The Error Correcting Capability can be changed by modifying values of 'CodeLen' and 'MsgLen'.
+Thank you.